Jman420/menrva/CONTRIBUTING.md

 ## AVD Tips & Tricks

+### Capture Logcat from Boot
+Most issues with AudioFlinger based Audio Mods will occur during device startup (between boot and the initial display of the lock screen).
+The most reliable way to do this is to capture the Logcat using ADB.

+  - Unlock Developer Mode on Android Device
+  - Enable USB Debugging on Android Device
+  - Configure Android Device to always allow USB Debugging from Target Computer
+  - Shutdown Android Device
+  - Open Console on Target Computer
+  - Execute :
+    * Powershell : ./adb.exe -d logcat | Tee-Object -File logcat_dump.txt
+    * Bash : adb -d logcat > logcat_dump.txt

 ### Android Emulator with Writable System
 Android Emulator is already deeply integrated into Android Studio through the AVD Manager and the App Launcher/Debugger.
 But those integrations do not provide the ability to configure the command line parameters passed to the Emulator when it is run.
 In order to make the system & vendor folders writable and persist changes between reboots we need to add the '-writable-system' command line argument.